 Tangzhong involves cooking a small portion of the dough to create a roux-like mixture, which is then added to the rest.
 This technique results in incredibly soft, fluffy burger buns with a longer shelf life.

 These soft buns are the perfect match for any sandwich.
-Whether filling them with garlic-rosemary lamb, crunchy schnitzel, or juicy homemade burgers, they’ll hold everything together beautifully.
+Whether filling them with garlic-rosemary lamb, crunchy German-style schnitzel, or juicy homemade burgers, they'll hold everything together beautifully.

 You can also toast them and use them as a base for spreads like grilled eggplant salad (salata de vinete), or even enjoy them dipped in a comforting, easy weeknight chicken in tomato sauce or a roasted vegetable soup.
 They're versatile enough for any meal!